darthrob6625/Capstone_Project/README.md

 ## 📘 Project Overview

 ### Background
-CalPERS is the largest pension fund for public sector employees in the United States, managing net assets of approximately $506.6 billion.
-CalPERS administers retirement benefits to 2.3 million members and beneficiaries and provides health benefits to 1.5 million members and their dependents.
+CalPERS is the largest pension fund for public sector employees in the United States, managing net assets of approximately $500 billion.
+CalPERS administers retirement benefits to over 2 million members and beneficiaries and provides health benefits to 1.5 million members and their dependents.

 ### Open Enrollment
 As part of its annual Open Enrollment period, members may modify their CalPERS health coverage.
 These modifications include selecting a different health plan, adding or removing dependents, canceling existing coverage, and enrolling in a CalPERS health plan as a new member.